WilliamTjonndal/IT3212/assignment4/Group 25.md

 **Data augmentation**

-We used data augmentation only for the CNN models because they learn visual patterns directly from pixels and improve when exposed to varied versions of the same image.
-HOG and LBP do not benefit from this, since their hand-crafted descriptors change too much under transformations.
-For image recognition, augmentation helps CNNs generalize while offering no meaningful gain for classical feature extractors.
+We used data augmentation only for the CNN models because performing data augmentation with HOG and LBP consumed too much memory.

 ### Feature selection

-For the Intel Image Classification dataset, each image is represented by **high-dimensional feature vectors** extracted from HOG (Histogram of Oriented Gradients) and LBP (Local Binary Pattern) descriptors.
+For the Intel Image Classification dataset, each image is represented by **high-dimensional feature vectors** extracted from HOG and LBP descriptors.
 Specifically, HOG features are computed with 16 orientations, 8×8 pixels per cell, and 2×2 cells per block, while LBP uses P=10 and R=3 with a uniform pattern.
 Concatenating these descriptors produces several hundred features per image, capturing complementary information about edge orientations and local texture patterns.

 Although this rich representation improves the expressiveness of the data, it also introduces redundancy: some features may be irrelevant or contribute little to class discrimination.
 To address this, **manual feature selection** can be applied after initial model training to reduce dimensionality, improve interpretability, and potentially enhance classification performance.